dimagi/commcare-hq/corehq/apps/userreports/README.md

 `equation_statement` can be any statement that returns a valid number.
 All python math [operators](https://en.wikibooks.org/wiki/Python_Programming/Basic_Math#Mathematical_Operators) except power opertor are available for use.

-`variables_expression` is a [Dict Expression](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/userreports/README.md#dict-expressions) where keys are names of variables used in the `equation_statement` and values are values of those variables.
+`variables_expression` is a [Dict Expression](corehq/apps/userreports/README.md#dict-expressions) where keys are names of variables used in the `equation_statement` and values are values of those variables.
 Variables can be any valid numbers (Python datatypes `int`, `float`, and `long` are considered valid numbers.) or also expressions that return numbers.

+More examples can be found on practical [examples page]((corehq/apps/userreports/examples/examples.md#evaluator-examples).

 #### "Month Start Date" and "Month End Date" expressions